amra/learning-python/README.md

 execute the script: https://askubuntu.com/questions/244378/running-python-file-in-terminal

 ## Task 02 - Read file
+Read file and output the first row on the screen.

+## Task 03 - Count lines
-Read file and count lines.
+Read file and print count of all lines in the file.